Over 200,000 Google Ads users were banned in 2014.

 That’s close to a quarter million advertisers giving Google money and the search giant simply said “stop it”.

 You must have heard the horror stories.
-People whose entire businesses were felled by an AdWords permanent ban.
+People whose entire businesses were felled by a Google Ads permanent ban.
 If it hasn’t happened to you yet, you may think that it could never happen.
 That those people were probably doing something illegal, they were trying to game the system or were writing horribly low quality ads.

 3 Small Business Owners See Their Companies Collapse After A Suspension

-A significant number of AdWords users rely primarily on advertising to get new customers, so the idea of a suspension or a ban is like a nightmare where you’re on the Titanic and you see the Hindenberg coming to your rescue.
+A significant number of Google Ads users rely primarily on advertising to get new customers, so the idea of a suspension or a ban is like a nightmare where you’re on the Titanic and you see the Hindenberg coming to your rescue.

 1. Jonas Gets A Restraining Order